 •Config file - (Pro, Std, Lite) Each time you run HTML Validator, it attempts to automatically load a configuration file.
 The configuration file contains information about the tags, tag attributes, and attribute values that can be used as well as rules about how they can be used.
 It also contains compatibility, deprecation, style, and other helpful information.
-The default configuration file should be specified here with a full pathname such as "C:\Program Files\HTMLValidator110\htmlvalV110.cfg".
+The default configuration file should be specified here with a full pathname.
 The file should end in a ".cfg" extension and is created by pressing the Save Config or Save Config As button in the Configuration Editor.
+The default is "C:\Users\(username)\AppData\Roaming\AI Internet Solutions\CSE HTML Validator\16.0\htmlvalV160.cfg".

 •Automatically save any configuration file changes without prompting - (Pro, Std, Lite) Check this box if you always want to save any changes to the configuration without prompting if you want to do so.
 Otherwise you are asked to save the configuration if it has changed and you attempt to exit the program or load a new configuration.
 This option is not enabled by default.